Samkhyakarika: The theory of causation and the doctrine of Gunas: verses 9 to 14

-Verses 13-14 state that Sattva is good, enlightening and illuminating, Rajas is urgent, motion and restless, while Tamas is darkness, obscuring and distressing; these work together in observed nature just like oil, wick and fire together in a lamp.
-Nature merely undergoes modification, transformation, or change in appearance, but this is innate effect that already was in the cause, because asserts Karika, nothing cannot produce something.
+Verses 13-14 state that sattva is good, enlightening and illuminating, rajas is urgent, motion and restless, whilst tamas is darkness, obscuring and distressing; these work together in observed nature just like oil, wick and fire together in a lamp.
+Nature merely undergoes modification, transformation, or change in appearance, but this is innate effect that already was in the cause, because asserts the Samkhyakarika, nothing cannot produce something.

 Nature of Prakrti: verses 15 to 16

-The Karika defines Prakriti as "that nature which evolves", and asserts to be the material cause of the empirically observed world.
+The Samkhyakarika defines Prakriti as "that nature which evolves", and asserts to be the material cause of the empirically observed world.
 Prakriti, according to the text, both physical and psychical, is that which is manifested as the matrix of all modifications.
 Prakriti is not primal matter, nor the metaphysical universal, rather it is the basis of all objective existence, matter, life and mind.

-Prakriti has two dimensions, that which is Vyakta (manifest), and that which is Avyakta (unmanifest).
-Both have the three Guṇa that, states the text, is in continual tension with one another, and it is their mutual interaction on Prakriti that causes the emergence of the world as we know it.
-When the Sattva-Rajas-Tamas are in equilibrium, no modification occurs; when one of three innate qualities is more active, the process of evolution is in action, change emerges (Gunaparinama).
+Prakriti has two dimensions, that which is vyakta (manifest), and that which is avyakta (unmanifest).
+Both have the three guṇas that, states the text, is in continual tension with one another, and it is their mutual interaction on Prakriti that causes the emergence of the world as we know it.
+When the three guṇas are in equilibrium, no modification occurs; when one of three innate qualities is more active, the process of evolution is in action, change emerges (gunaparinama).
 These two verses are significant, states Larson, in aphoristically presenting Samkhya's doctrines of causation, relationship between vyakta and avyakta, and its doctrine of what drives evolution.